 Using a tapestry needle, take foundation tail end, weave it in & out around row ends & cinch closed.
 Weave in tail end, turn pumpkin right side facing out & fill with Polyfil.

 Weave remaining tail end in & out around final row ends & cinch closed (you can leave a slight opening in the middle to fit the stem).
 Insert tapestry needle through the top center of the pumpkin, pushing tail through the bottom center of pumpkin.
 Push needle back up through bottom center pulling slightly to create an indent in the top center.
-Weave needle around top where you cinched it closed to keep indent in place.
+Weave needle around top where you cinched it closed, to keep indent in place.

 Fasten off and weave in loose ends once secure.
-Finish pumpkin off with stem, ribbon, and other adornments as desired using glue or a hot glue gun.
+Finish pumpkin off with stem, ribbon, and other adornments as desired, using glue or a hot glue gun.

+Your Crochet Mini Ribbed Pumpkin Pattern is finished!!
 If you try the pattern, I’d love to see pics.
 Be sure to tag me @simplymadebyerin

 Pattern and images are copyright protected and the sole property of Simply Made By Erin.
 The written pattern is for personal use only.
 Please do not redistribute, transfer, or sell the pattern or images.